Earlier in this unit, you briefly learned about index options. This chapter covers this type of options contract in detail.

 Investors commonly use index options to hedge against market risk, a type of systematic risk.

-There are always exceptions, but most investors lost significant money during this market downfall.
-Even a well-diversified portfolio with investments from various sectors and geographic locations would likely experience substantial losses.
-The vast majority of businesses saw a decline in business revenue due to the “shutdown” of the economy.
-This is an example of why investors cannot diversify out of market risk.
+There are always exceptions, but most investors experienced significant losses during that downturn.
+Even a well-diversified portfolio across sectors and geographic regions would likely have declined, because many businesses saw revenue fall during the “shutdown” of the economy.
+This is why investors cannot diversify out of market risk.

 Sign up for free to take 8 quiz questions on this topic